karthik-d/room-slot-booking/README.md

 > Each feature is **independently pluggable** into any Django project, with minimal adaptations.
 For instance, the **intra-website messaging service** can be plugged into any Django project that conceptualizes user management.

 ### Practical User Hierarchy
-- Allow logins based on Email ID
+- Allow logins based on Email ID.
-- As mentioned above, the hierarchy of users is an easily extensible implementation enabling easy addition of employee types
+- As mentioned above, the hierarchy of users is an easily extensible implementation enabling easy addition of employee types.
-- Separate maintenance of Employee IDs
+- Separate maintenance of Employee IDs.
-- Need for generation of ID by admin to ensure only verified persons can signup as Manager or Admin
+- Need for generation of ID by admin to ensure only verified persons can signup as Manager or Admin.

 ### Site-local Messaging Service
 - Allows Customer to contact relevant managers through site, using their mail ID